lucasdekam/lo1/experimental-lab/experimental.md

 1. Start at a stable potential from which you want to scan
 2. Use chronoamperometry (CA) at a stable potential for 1 min
 2. Follow same steps as CV except for lowest vertex potential

+## Chronoamperometry
+Applying a constant potential and measuring the current over a long time to estimate the activity and stability.
+This is usually used once the potential is found where the catalyst produces the highest activity rate.